 - To complete the First Notice of Loss (FNOL), or

 - To report the injury if the injured worker is unable to do so.

 The Tennessee Division of Claims Administration will assess a $1,000 departmental penalty if the FNOL is not completed within 7 calendar days after the claim has been reported to CorVel.

 To be completed by the injured worker, supervisor or reporting designee.

-Please be specific (cut right thumb, bruised left ankle) and clear about the description (injured low back when I slipped and fell on ice in parking lot).
+Please be specific (cut right thumb, bruised left ankle, etc.) and clear about the description (injured low back when I slipped and fell on ice in parking lot).

-Record the date of the injury and everyday thereafter until the injured worker has been returned to full duty bu the treating physician.
+Record the date of the injury and everyday thereafter until the injured worker has been returned to full duty by the treating physician.

 Report all absences related to the injury, even if no medical treatment was received.

 To be completed ONLY if the injured worker is given light duty restrictions.